Eugene Bareman

 The Auckland foundation

 Eugene Bareman co-founded City Kickboxing in Auckland, New Zealand in 2009 with Doug Viney.
-His own competitive background was in Muay Thai and K-1 kickboxing; the transition to MMA coaching came as Israel Adesanya joined the gym in 2012 after a 75-fight kickboxing career.
+His own competitive background was in Muay Thai and K-1 kickboxing across the 2000s, including international travel to fight on K-1 cards in Japan and across the Asia–Pacific circuit.
+The transition to MMA coaching came as Israel Adesanya joined the gym in 2012 after a 75-fight kickboxing career in China and Australia.

-By 2022, Bareman had produced two simultaneous UFC champions — Adesanya at middleweight and Volkanovski at featherweight — making CKB the most-decorated non-US gym in modern MMA history.
+By 2022, Bareman had produced two simultaneous UFC champions — Adesanya at middleweight and Volkanovski at featherweight — making CKB the most-decorated non-US gym in modern MMA history and Bareman one of the most-credentialed head coaches of the era.

 The athletes